 Elisa Pierella talks about her experience studying for a PhD

-PhD student, Elisa Pierella, was fascinated by the subject of Microbiology and how bacteria can contribute to health and disease, which encouraged her to study at the University of Central Lancashire.
+PhD student, Elisa Pierella, was fascinated by the subject of microbiology and how bacteria can contribute to health and disease, which encouraged her to study at the University of Central Lancashire.

-With an interest in Microbiology, Elisa Pierella chose to pursue a PhD focused on Microbiology.
+With an interest in microbiology, Elisa Pierella chose to pursue a PhD focused on microbiology.
 Previously, Elisa studied BA (Hons) Nutrition Biology and a master’s in Biological Sciences at the University of Camerino in Italy.

 Talking about her subject choice, Elisa said: “Microbiology is very fascinating especially when we see that humans are actually super organisms.
 We’ve got more bacterial cells than human cells, and these bacterial cells can really contribute to our health and wellbeing.”